Create a Desktop App with Angular 2 and Electron

 });

-Finally, created an HTML file named `index.html` containing the following contents:
+Finally, create an HTML file named index.html containing the following contents:

 <!DOCTYPE html>